Greg Richardson (American football)

-Gregory Lamar Richardson (born October 6, 1964) is an American former professional football wide receiver in the National Football League who played for the Minnesota Vikings and Tampa Bay Buccaneers.
+Gregory Lamar Richardson (born October 6, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Minnesota Vikings and Tampa Bay Buccaneers.
+He played college football for the Alabama Crimson Tide.

-Early life and college
+Early life

-Richardson was born and raised in Mobile, Alabama, and attended Lillie B. Williamson High School there.
+Richardson was born and raised in Mobile, Alabama, and attended Lillie B. Williamson High School.

+College

-While attending University of Alabama, he played college football for the Crimson Tide football team.
-He was a starter on the time for three years, and he lettered in all four.
+Richardson attended the University of Alabama, he played college football for the Crimson Tide.
+He was a starter on the team for three years, and he lettered in all four.
+Richardson led the SEC in punts received his freshman, sophomore, and senior seasons.
+During his senior year, Richardson led the SEC in punt return yards with 329.
+Richardson returned a SEC leading one punt return in his Freshman and Senior seasons.

 Career

 Professional athlete

-Richardson was drafted in the sixth round of the 1987 NFL Draft by the Minnesota Vikings and played two games for them his rookie year.
-The following year, he played two games for the Tampa Bay Buccaneers.
+In the 1987 NFL draft, Richardson was selected 156th overall in the sixth round by the Minnesota Vikings.
+Richardson played in two games his rookie year.
+Richardson received four punts for a total of 19 yards.
+He also received four kick returns for a total of 76 yards.

+The following year, he appeared in two games for the Tampa Bay Buccaneers.